ThatOneBeagle/TheCampaign/Rules.md

 If you run out of Policy Cards, no additional policies can be collected by landing on the Policy squares.

 **Event cards**

 It wouldn\'t be a political campaign without unforeseeable events threatening to nudge one candidate closer to victory.
 Event cards contain scenarios, and instructions to follow.
 These events - amongst other things - could allow you to steal another players policies, call a referendum, or reveal a natural disaster.
 Instructions for each event are printed on the card.

 Once drawn, event cards are set aside.
 If you run out of event cards, shuffle the used stack and reuse them.

 **Influential Person cards**

 During setup, players are dealt Influential Person cards.
 These cards are kept secret until such a point as the player discloses them by invoking them.
 The Influential Persons are as follows:
 - The Media Mogul
 - The Union Leader
 - The Aristocrat
 - The Traditionalist
+- The Foreign Influence
+- The Celebrity
+- The Spin Doctor
+- The Data Analytics Firm
+- The Populist
+- The Liberal

 **Blackmail cards**

 Politics may well be riddled with scandals and corruption, but on this rare occasion a politician has been caught red-handed.
 Through an _Event card_, players may be granted a Blackmail card that will allow them to apply the printed negative _Political Capital_ value to the deck of the player which it concerns.
 Blackmail cards list an _Influential Person_.
 If the player possesses that _Influential Person_, then the multiplier listed on the card can be applied to the negative _Political Capital_ value when the Blackmail card is invoked.

 **Player pieces**

 These pieces represent the players position on the board.

 ## How to Play